huangzonghao/DP-CUDA/docs/README.md

 to be discussed.

 - for \\(x=(x _1,...,x _m)\\), use the computed threshold values to find \\(z ^{\ast} (x),~ q ^{\ast}(x).\\) Update \\(V(x)\\).

+### Second Algorithm: Tree structure Algorithm

+Besides the threshold Algorithm proposed above, we have this relatively simple algorithm.

+First organize all the \\(k ^m\\) states in a tree.
+Each node (state) has a pointer that points to its son node (the state after depleting one unit, for example (3,2,1) is the son node of (4,2,1)).
+This might be realized by linked list (or other data structure?).
+However, one node may have multiple father nodes, for instance, (0,2,3) has two father nodes: (1,2,3) and (0,3,3).
+All nodes will eventually go to the only root node:(0,...,0).

+As noted before, determining the optimal action for each state reduces to finding the optimal deplete_down_to state.
+For example, for state \\(x=(2,3,2)\\), if the optimal depletion quantity is 3, it's equivalent to saying the optimal deplete_down_to state is (0,2,2).
+Our algorithm relies on the following important fact:

+**If one state x has optimal deplete_down_to state y, then all ancestors of y (includes x) have the same optimal deplete_down_to state y, and all descendants of y has itself as the optimal deplete_down_to state (that means no depletion at all).**

+Thus we only need to compute leaf nodes, that is, nodes without ancestors.
+There are \\(k ^{m-1}\\) leaf nodes, still too much.
+We can do even better as follows:

+- For each leaf node, check if it's "filled"; if not, find its optimal depletedownto node (denote as y),   mark the leaf node "filled";
+- Find all leaf nodes that is ancestor of y, mark them "filled"
+- Stop until all leaf nodes "filled".

+For example, for leaf node (5,3,4), if we find its optimal depletedownto node is (0,1,4), then we know leaf nodes such as (5,1,4), (5,2,4), both ancestor of (0,1,4), need not be recomputed.

+The obstacle for this algorithm is: for each node, how to find all leaf nodes that is ancestor of it efficiently?